nortikin/sverchok/docs/surfaces.rst

 Sverchok, to "visualize" the Surface object you have to convert it to mesh.
 It is usually done by use of "Evaluate Surface" node.

+It is also possible to "visualize" the surface by use of "Tessellate & Trim" node.
+This node allows one to tessellate the part of surface, trimmed by some curve.